🔍 공개 퀴즈 검색

 What makes a satisfying climax?

-2. It's earned through setup, tests character growth, and protagonist drives solution ✓
+2. Being earned through setup, testing character growth, and requiring protagonist action ✓

 What is in medias res?